fanhongtao/JDK/demo/jvmti/heapViewer/README.txt

 It also demonstrates some more robust agent error handling using GetErrorName(),

+Using the heap iterate functions, lots of statistics can be generated without resorting to using Byte Code Instrumentation (BCI).

 You can use this agent library as follows:

     java -agentlib:heapViewer ...

-Using the heap iterate functions, lots of statistics can be generated without resorting to using Byte Code Instrumentation (BCI).

-If the Virtual Machine complains that it can't find the library, you may need to add the directory containing the library into the LD_LIBRARY_PATH environment variable (Unix), or the PATH environment variable (Windows).
+To get help on the available options try:

+    java -agentlib:heapViewer=help

+See ${JAVA_HOME}/demo/jvmti/index.html for help running and building agents.